SambaCommunications/Samba-Android-SDK/README.md

 ## Overview

-This SDK is provided as an Android Library project that can be included in your application using Gradle or as a .aar library.
+This SDK is provided as an Android Library project that can be included in your application using Gradle or as an .aar library.

 ## Requirements

-Requires Android 4.4 (Android API level 19+) and upwards.
+The Samba SDK requires Android 4.4 (Android API level 19+) and upwards.
 In the event you attempt to use the Samba SDK on a device with an Android OS lower than 4.4,the Samba instance will be null.

 ## Let's get started